dungthtd9126/write-up-task-CLB/task2/README.md

 - It will then call 'heap_addr + 0x38'
 - Ill use this gadget to call one gadget by writing the address of one gadget in 'heap_addr + 0x38'
 - After it call 'heap_addr + 0x38', ill get shell from here
+## Bonus
+- I just changed from ubuntu to arch and got some problem with brute force step
+- The problem is the 4 bit brute force
 ![image](https://hackmd.io/_uploads/Skp091VBZg.png)